MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 ls -l /data
 ```

 Look for the file titled mychannel.block.
+The channel genesis block provides the configuration for the channel.
+It's the
+first block added to a channel, and forms 'block 0' in the Fabric blockchain for that channel.
+As a matter of interest,
+Fabric supports multiple blockchains within the same Fabric network, each blockchain associated with a Fabric channel.

 Interacting with peers using the 'peer' utility requires you to set ENV variables that provide context to the 'peer' utility.
 We'll use the following ENV variables to indicate which peer we want to interact with.
 You'll need to make the following changes: